|David is currently working on a book about how the desire for social status creates culture|

-Excerpts of Ametora in The New Yorker and Lapham's Quarterly.
-Interviewed for GQ, Monocle Radio, The Fader, Put This On, FashionREDEF, and Fashionista.
-Reviews and recommendations in New York Times, Wall Street Journal, Vogue, Entertainment Weekly, People, Quartz, The Globe and Mail, The Japan Times, A Continuous Lean, and Publisher's Weekly.
+Excerpts of Ametora in The New Yorker (dot com) and Lapham's Quarterly.
+Interviews on GQ, Monocle Radio, The Fader, Put This On, and FashionREDEF.
+Reviews and recommendations in New York Times, Wall Street Journal, Vogue, Entertainment Weekly, People, Quartz, and a starred review in Publisher's Weekly.

-Buy Ametora on Amazon or at an independent bookstore.
+Buy on Amazon or at an independent bookstore.

-Sign up for the Ametora Dispatches monthly newsletter and read extra texts from the book at Ametora Extended.
+Sign up for the Ametora Dispatches newsletter (currently on hiatus) and read extra texts from the book at Ametora Extended.

 |Worked together with Chicago's Notre on the launch of the New Balance Tokyo Design Studio R_C2 through a tour of my favorite spots in Northwest Tokyo.
 Also took part in the Fall 2019 New Balance 996 campaign in Japan.||Recent appearances in Japanese magazines Casa Brutus, Men's Club, Popeye, Uomo, and GQ Japan.
 Interviews on Lean Luxe, Ssense, and The Denim & Boots Podcast.
 Talks at The Armoury NYC, The Line Hotel in DC, and the JICC.|